sysfce2/aurutils/examples/README.md

 A simplified version of `sync-devel` which does only runs `aur-srcver` and `aur-vercmp` on targets in the local repository.

+Note: `aur-fetch` is not run in this script, and it is assumed all PKGBUILD directories are available.
+This suggests to use a persistent directory for `AURDEST`, instead of the default `$XDG_CACHE_HOME/aurutils/sync` used by `aur-sync(1)`.

 ## sync-list